Minimum Encryption Requirements

 If the intended use is in scope for government mandated export controls, the applicable regulations may supersede this statement.
-Refer to EXPORT CONTROLS & TRADE SANCTIONS for additional guidance regarding the applicability of export controls.
+Refer to export control procedures for additional guidance regarding the applicability of export controls.

 Since previous versions of this policy allowed for use of 1024 bit keys for asymmetric encryption, systems currently using 1024 bit keys may continue to operate with existing keys until such time as the keys need to be refreshed or re-implemented.
 At that time, system owners or administrators should implement 2048 bit keys.
 However, in no case should 1024 bit keys be employed after January 1, 2015.